CodeSpaceHQ/AppliedAlgorithms/Guide/DynamicProgramming/Abbreviation/README.md

     be deleted but uppercase cannot, **every uppercase character must be used by the algorithm.**

-So what's the solution?
-Well, either you can backtrack whenever you reach an uppercase character that could have been used up by a lowercase character previously.
-Or, you can create a kind of "memory" for the algorithm.
+You can create a kind of "memory" for the algorithm to allow checking of previous characters.
 A memory would need the following,
 - A unique ID for combinations of lowercase characters.
 - A way for uppercase characters to check if they could replace those lowercase characters that had been previously used.